Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/02-dom/page-01.md

 <div class="divider-heading"></div>

-This topic we begin looking at “pages,” or the actual visualization of the content in your directories.
-Before we make anything, however, we need to talk about how data gets from your keystrokes to a browser, and how that browser renders information for viewing.
+In this topic, we begin looking at “pages,” or the actual visualization of the content in your directories.
+However, before we make anything, we need to talk about how data gets from your keystrokes to a browser and how that browser renders information for viewing.

 For example, HTML is a language that describes the structure of a document intended for viewing through a browser.
 The browser’s processor identifies _elements_ of the document by looking for _tags_ embedded directly in the text.
-These elements are then parsed into the **Document Object Model** (DOM).
+Then, the **Document Object Model** (DOM) parses these elements.

 ## What is the DOM?
 <div class="row img-text-columns">